 A Matter of Convenience

 Next to space, the most important consideration for freezer placement is convenience.
 Installing the unit in an attached garage that is accessed through the kitchen may work well, provided there is enough space to get around the vehicles, but having to trek outdoors in the rain, snow, or darkness to your detached garage may not.
-The space you choose must have enough room around it for air movement and cleaning, and close enough to your home to make it easy to unload and retrieve your items.
+The space you choose must have enough room around it for air movement and cleaning, and be close enough to your home to make it easy to unload and retrieve your items.